belablotski/belablotski.github.io/content/engineering/hugo/index.md

 date = '2024-12-22T14:19:12-08:00'
 draft = false
-title = 'Hugo - static site generator' toc = true
+title = 'Hugo - static site generator' description = 'The world’s fastest framework for building websites' toc = true featured_image = 'hugo-logo-wide.svg'
 ## Hugo will create http://localhost:1313/tags/web-dev/
 tags = ['web dev']
 +++
 Hugo is one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again.

-And this is how this web site was built.
+And this is how this web site was built - [Hugo](https://gohugo.io/) + [Ananke](https://github.com/theNewDynamic/gohugo-theme-ananke).

 <!--more-->

 ## Learning